dedkuzmich/nasmfmt_operands_indent/README.md

         Indentation for comments in spaces (default 40) -ii int
-        Indentation for instructions in spaces (default 8)
+        Indentation for instructions in spaces (default 8) -oi int
+        Indentation for operands in spaces (default 8)
 ```

 Examples:
 * `nasmfmt main.asm funcs1.asm funcs2.asm`
-* `nasmfmt -ii 4 main.asm`
+* `nasmfmt -ii 4 -oi 12 main.asm`
 * `nasmfmt -ii 4 -ci 36 main.asm`

 ## Installing

-Visit [Releases](https://github.com/yamnikov-oleg/nasmfmt/releases) to download a binary for your platform.
+Visit Releases to download a binary for your platform.

 ## Building

 Building requires latest version of golang from [golang.org](https://golang.org/).

-If you installed one, run `go install github.com/yamnikov-oleg/nasmfmt@latest`.
-Built binary will be located in your $GOPATH/bin.
+If you installed one, run `go build -o nasmfmt.exe main.go`.